 Unsolicited advice: We've all received it at some point in our lives and we've all given it as well.
 In some cases, if we didn't know enough about the circumstance to ask for advice then we were appreciative if someone told us, but those moments are few and far between.

 The majority of the time, we feel that the other person is trying to take our own power away.
-We feel as if they believe that we are not capable of taking care of ourselves and knowing what we need.
+We feel as if they believe we aren't capable of taking care of ourselves and knowing what we need.
 The advice gives us a feel that we have some of our own freedom and autonomy taken away.

 Though these thoughts and emotions are very much real and should be acknowledged, it's not like we want to explode with all of those raw feelings onto the other person.
-The trick is in making our feelings known through a boundary, while also doing it in a respectful manner so the other person doesn't immediately feel attacked.
+The trick is in communicating our feelings through a boundary, while also doing it in a respectful manner so the other person doesn't immediately feel attacked.